coder-hxl/x-crawl/README.md

 - Anthropomorphic request interval.
 - Written in TypeScript, providing generics.

-## Relationship with puppeter
+## Relationship with puppeteer

-The fetchHTML API internally uses the [puppeter](https://github.com/puppeteer/puppeteer) library to crawl pages.
+The fetchHTML API internally uses the [puppeteer ](https://github.com/puppeteer/puppeteer) library to crawl pages.

 The following can be done: